 Volunteer Services is available for students to match their skills and interests with the community.
 It is a way for students to utilize their skills and talents to help others give back to the community.
 There are many benefits to becoming involved in volunteer services.
 Students may utilize the volunteer services office to explore ways to continue their service work from past experiences.
 They will participate in service areas that are related to academic topics.
 Students will enhance their leadership skills by participating in service which offers them a sense of accomplishment.
-Some students will become involved in volunteer services when student organizations seek involvement in service projects within the community.
-Volunteer Services also promotes a responsibility to give back to society and helps students achieve a lifetime commitment to service and helping others.
+Some students will become involved in volunteer services also promotes a responsibility to give back to society and helps students achieve a lifetime commitment to service and helping others.
 For more information about Volunteer Services visit Elliott Union 217 or ucmo.edu/volunteer.